legluondunet/MyLittleLutrisScripts/Shade - Wrath of Angels/README.md

-# Shade - Wrath of Angels - CD EN
+# Shade - Wrath of Angels - CD
 ### Description:
 Play "Shade: Wrath of Angels" on Linux!
 ### Technical notes:
-- This script is only compatible with English/USA version CD version 1.01
+- Tested with success on US and Spanish CD version
 - You will need CD only one time during install
 ### Credits:
 - Lutris script maintained by legluondunet: https://github.com/legluondunet/MyLittleLutrisScripts